cikomania/company-website-email-scraper/README.md

 ## City & District Configuration

-The scraper is designed to work with different cities.
+The scraper supports multiple cities.

-City and district information is maintained separately in `ilceler.txt`, making it easier to switch between cities or update district lists without searching through the main Python script.
+City and district information is maintained separately in `ilceler.json`.

-For another city, replace the city name and district list in the configuration.
+When the program starts, select the city by entering its name.
+The corresponding district list is loaded automatically from `ilceler.json`.

+To add or update cities and districts, edit `ilceler.json`.
+There is no need to modify the main Python script.

 ## Output